Schoolchildren in Gabala trained on internet security | News.az

 Schoolchildren in Gabala trained on internet security

-Azercell Telecom LLC has organized a course in a school in Gabala
+Azercell Telecom LLC organized a course in a school in Gabala district

 Azercell Telecom LLC continues to conduct training courses on “Internet security and digital citizenship” for schoolchildren, teachers and parents aiming to make internet safe for children.